 The POR in the CTL Plate Korea 2016 Final covers calendar year 2016, which also forms the POR in the instant review.
-Consistent with Commerce's finding in the CTL Plate Korea 2016 Final, we did not find cross-ownership between Hyundai Steel and Hyundai Green Power in the Preliminary Results, 138 and there is no new information on the record that would require a change to our preliminary finding.
+Consistent with Commerce's finding in the CTL Plate Korea 2016 Final, we did not find cross-ownership between Hyundai Steel and Hyundai Green Power in the Preliminary Results.
+140 Further, while Nucor points out new information on the record exists suggesting that the GOK loans and equity infusions that created Hyundai Green Power may have conferred a benefit attributable to Hyundai Steel, that information does not affect our determination with respect to whether cross-ownership exists.
 As noted above, the standard for finding cross-ownership is higher than the standard for finding affiliation, and only when the companies are found to be cross-owned will Commerce then consider the subsidies received by the cross-owned company and how they must be attributed.
 Absent cross-ownership, we find Nucor's arguments regarding subsidies received by cross-owned companies and any consequent attribution to be moot and, thus, do not need to be addressed.
 We will continue to examine whether cross-ownership between Hyundai Steel and Hyundai Green Power exists in the next administrative review if warranted by the facts in that review.